-- (1) Information of national or international significance which is security related. - in major security cases. - of or calls attention to a significant déveloping intelligence trend. - (4) Material which has a bearing on national security, particularly that from sensitive and/or penetrative coverage of foreign establishments, which could affect American relations with foreign countries, or assist in formulating United States policy. - 2 All other Offices
+(3) Current information which is representative of or calls attention to a significant developing intelligence trend.

+(4) Material which has a bearing on national security, particularly that from sensitive and/or penetrative coverage of foreign establishments, which could affect American relations with foreign countries, or assist in formulating United States policy.
+2 - All other Offices
-Letter to Albany

-FBI INTELLIGINON LETTER

-FOR THE PRESIDENT
+Letter to Albany FBI INTELLIGUIGN LETTER FOR THE PRESIDENT CODE MAKE "INLET" RESEARCH-SATELLITE MATTER

-CODE HAVE "INLET"

-RESEARCH-SATELLITE MATTER

-- (5) "Inside" information concerning demonstrations, disorders or other civil disruptions which is of more than local significance. - (6) Items with an unusual twist or concerning prominent personalities which may be of special interest to the President or the Attorney General.
+(5) "Inside" information concerning demonstrations, disorders or other civil disruptions which is of more than local significance.

+(6) Items with an unusual twist or concerning prominent personalities which may be of special interest to the President or the Attorney General.

 All information submitted to the Eureau by your office in investigations concerning old-line subversive organizations, new left groups, racial matters, hate groups, and espionage and counterintelligence matters should be carefully reviewed daily for any items deemed pertinent to this intelligence letter.
 Communications containing such items should be submitted by the most expeditious means warranted and should be flagged with the code name "Inlet" after the title and character.
-In those instances where an airted or letter is used, an additional copy should be furnished the Eureau.
+In these instances where an airtel or letter is used, an additional copy should be furnished the Eureau.

 These instructions are to be implemented immediately.
 It is absolutely essential that a steady flow of quality intelligence data be received from all field offices to make this letter a success.
-Your submissions will be closely followed at the Europau to insure this matter is receiving proper emphasis and attention.
+Your submissions will be closely followed at the Dureau to insure this matter is receiving proper emphasis and attention.